 This subject is designed to develop mathematical techniques which are used to model and value cash flows that are dependent on events such as death, survival, illness and retirement.
 The breadth of topics covered provides students with the principles and practical skills required for a variety of life insurance applications, including pricing of life Insurance, assurance and annuities, reserving, assessment of profitability and defined benefit pensions.

 |Faculty||Bond Business School|

-6. Describe and calculate gross premiums and reserves of assurance and annuity contracts.
+3. Calculate gross premiums and reserves of assurance and annuity contracts.